a-ridley/hedera-create-account-and-token-helper/README.md

 * Account 4: An ECDSA account with an alias that acts as a **Reciever**.
 This account has zero FT's and NFTs.

 ## How to Use
+1. Create a new directory
+2. Change into that directory
+3. Create a `.env` file in that directory and add the following fields:
+      ```shell
+      MY_ACCOUNT_ID=<enter your ed25519 account id>
+      MY_PRIVATE_KEY=<enter your ed25519 DER private key>
+      ```
-1. Create a Hedera Testnet account at [portal.hedera.com](https://portal.hedera.com/register).
+      Add your Hedera Testnet crednetials to the `.env`.
+Don't have one?
+Create one at [portal.hedera.com](https://portal.hedera.com/register).
 Your account will            receive    10,000 test HBAR every 24 hours.

+4. Execute `npx github:/a-ridley/hedera-create-account-and-token-helper`

+ ## Contributing

+Fork this repository, clone your forked repository, and then make changes there.

+For testing during local development follow the below steps:
-2. Rename the `.env.example` file to `.env` and add the credentials from your Hedera Testnet account.
+1. Rename the `.env.example` file to `.env` and add the credentials from your Hedera Testnet account
-3. In the projects root directory run `npm i`
+2. In the projects root directory run `npm i`
-4. run `node index.js` to execute
+3. run `node index.js` to execute

 **Note: Private Keys should never be shared pubicly.**